dbt-labs/docs.getdbt.com/website/snippets/quickstarts/test-and-document-your-project.md

 <Snippet src="tutorial-document-your-models" />

-3. Click the link above the file tree in the Develop interface to launch documentation in a new tab.
+3. Click the book icon in the Develop interface to launch documentation in a new tab.

 #### FAQs